 Academic Practice is a longitudinal learning experience.
 Time will be spent completing campus activities outlined below and six weeks will coincide with an APPE block in the spring to allow for independent precepting of APPE students.
 The purpose of the longitudinal academic practice rotation is to provide the resident with a feel for pharmacy practice from the standpoint of a clinical faculty member; as such, the resident will be required to participate in on-campus activities in addition to their clinical obligations.
 During the longitudinal portion of the academic practice rotation responsibilities for the resident will include:

 - Helping to facilitate patient assessment lab/workshop sessions

-- Lecturer for patient assessment class in fall
+- Lecturer for patient assessment class in spring

-- Lecturer for two therapeutics lectures through the year
+- Lecturer for one therapeutics lecture in the fall

-- Attend professional development workshops and lectures at UBSOPPS
+- Attend professional development workshops and lectures at UBSPPS

-- Completion of the UBSOPPS teaching certificate program
+- Completion of the UBSPPS teaching certificate program

 - Design of effective lecture/course objectives and corresponding test questions